oauth-wg/draft-ietf-oauth-client-id-metadata-document/draft-parecki-oauth-client-id-metadata-document.md

-In order for an OAuth 2.0 {{RFC6749}} client to utilize an OAuth 2.0 authorization server, the client needs to establish a unique identifier, and needs to to provide the server with metadata about the application, such as the application name, icon and redirect URIs.
+In order for an OAuth 2.0 {{RFC6749}} client to utilize an OAuth 2.0 authorization server, the client needs to establish a unique identifier, and needs to provide the server with metadata about the application, such as the application name, icon and redirect URIs.
 In cases where a client is interacting with authorization servers that it has no relationship with, manual registration is impossible.